evanpurkhiser/CS-CUDA-Matrix-Multiply/report.md

 First, since we are using CUDA 5 we must changed the `cutil.h` include to `helper_cuda.h`.

-To handle compiling the program on Linux I created a small Makefile that will
+To handle compiling the program on Linux I created a small Makefile that will download the required data files and compile the program using a specified `CUDAPATH`.

 ```makefile
 CUDAPATH=/opt/cuda